manasmbellani/athena-assetnote/README.md

 To setup the dev environment, we do this via the Splunk Docker container which will run a Splunk environment locally on our system.

-If you already have a live Splunk Instance, you do not have to perform this Splunk dev environment.
+If you already have a live Splunk Instance, you can skip to the next section.

 The steps to setup the environment are taken from [here](https://hub.docker.com/r/splunk/splunk/#Quickstart).
 These are as follows: